wangyuguan/subspace_MoM/README.md

 # Subspace method of moments for cryo-EM reconstruction

-This repository contains the complementary software for the paper:
+This repository contains the complementary code for the paper:
 **"Subspace method of moments for ab initio 3-D single-Particle cryo-EM reconstruction"**
 [arXiv:2410.06889](https://arxiv.org/abs/2410.06889)